hackmcgill/hackmcgill/README.md

 - `yarn deploy`: Runs a build, commits it, then deploys the `/dist` folder to the `gh-pages` branch.
 - `yarn lint`: Lint scripts.
 - `yarn lint:styles`: Lint stylesheets.

+## Contributing

+To contribute to the HackMcGill repository, please see our [contributing guide](https://github.com/hackmcgill/hackmcgill/blob/develop/CONTRIBUTING.md).

 ## Deployment